Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: Numerical Experiments

 \section{Numerical Experiments}

 This section contains the main experiments.
 We discuss the effects of proposal scaling of the different estimators in Appendix~\ref{sec:Effects of proposal scaling}.
 Runtime of the MCIS and MCMC estimators is compared in Appendix~\ref{sec:runtime}.\\ We considered two artificial target distributions and one arising from the Bayesian posterior of a Gaussian process (GP) regression model.
 The samplers were tuned to yield acceptance rate reported in the literature as optimal for the vanilla MCMC estimator.
+Further performance gains can be expected from tuning the acceptance rate for MCIS.

 For each reported experiment, we ran the MCMC algorithm for $10\,000$ iterations and repeated the sampling procedure $20$ times with different random seeds.
-We plot mean logarithmic absolute error vs. CPU time, where the mean was taken with a sliding window and the test function was given by $f(x) = \targdim^{-1}\sum_{i=1}^{\targdim} \varphi(x_i)$ with $\varphi(z) = z^3$.
-The average over all dimensions was taken to exclude any unexpected degeneracies.
+The test function was given by $f(x) = \targdim^{-1}\sum_{i=1}^{\targdim} \varphi(x_i)$ where $\varphi(z) = z^3$ and $x_i$ is the $i$th of $d$ overall dimensions in $x$.
+For demonstrating the CLT, we plot logarithmic mean standard deviation vs. CPU time.
+For demonstrating convergence, we plot mean logarithmic absolute error vs. CPU time.
+Means are taken with a sliding window after pooling the measurements from all repeated runs.
 We obtained similar results for further test functions, namely for $\varphi(z) = z$, $\varphi(z) = z^2$ and $\varphi(z) = \exp(z)$, and provide the plots for those in the appendix.
 The reported CPU time is the sum of sampling and estimate computation times.

+The central limit theorem for MCIS using Markov chains induced by both Langevin and Metropolis--Hastings is demonstrated in Figure~\ref{fig:clt}, which plots the standard deviation of the estimators as a function of computation time.

+What follows is a description of all target distributions we used in the experimental section.

 \paragraph{Gaussian target.} This unimodal Gaussian distribution is isotropic where each dimension follows the law $\mathcal{N}(5, 0.7^2)$.
 We expected this to be an easy target for both vanilla and all MCIS estimators.
 We work in $d=3$ dimensions, unless stated otherwise.